 Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops

 The World Health Organization recommends that a country’s blood donation rate should be at least 1 percent of its population, which translates to about 2 million units of blood for Nigeria.
 However, the country currently falls far short of this target, with only about 10 percent of blood supply coming from voluntary donors.

 According to Professor Muhibi, the country’s blood transfusion system is also inefficient due to inadequate screening of blood donors and lack of blood component therapy.
-He recommended that the Nigerian government invest more in blood screening technologies and blood component therapy to improve the quality of blood transfusions and save more lives.
+He recommended that the government invest more in blood screening technologies and blood component therapy to improve the quality of blood transfusions and save more lives.

-“Blood screening technologies should be made more widely available in Nigeria to reduce the risks of infections and other health conditions associated with blood transfusions.
+“Blood screening technologies should be made more widely available to reduce the risks of infections and other health conditions associated with blood transfusions.
 Blood component therapy should also be widely available to ensure that patients receive only the components of blood they need, which will reduce the risk of transfusion-related complications,” he said.

+Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops